-Read Samantha Bee's Ivanka Trump Statement That Pinpoints What She Regrets Most About The Insult
+Read Samantha Bee's 'Full Frontal' Speech On What She Regrets Most About That Ivanka Insult

 Words have power and the closer you are to the spotlight, the greater the weight they hold.
 Sure enough, the controversy one host sparked for calling the first daughter the c-word on TBS' Full Frontal hasn't even come close to fizzling out.
 And if you read Samantha Bee's latest statement on her Ivanka Trump comments, it's clear that might not happen for awhile still.
 Bee has some talking points she wants to make loud and clear.